margg00/cinemada-website/README.md

 - main genre of movies played by the actor
 - budget of the movies

 We perform 3 independent analysis for each feature to help isolate their indivual effect and understand their unique contribution.
-Seperate analysis also makes it easier to interpret our results and to capture the potential interactions between the variables.
+Separate analysis also makes it easier to interpret our results and to capture the potential interactions between the variables.
 This being said, let's dive in.

 ## Do lead roles contribute more to success compared to supporting roles??